PaloAltoNetworks/pulumi-prismasdwan/README.md

-# Strata Cloud Manager Resource Provider
+# Prisma SD-WAN Resource Provider

-A Pulumi package for managing resources on a [Strata Cloud Manager](https://www.pulumi.com/registry/packages/scm/) instance.
+A Pulumi package for managing Prisma SD-WAN resources.

+This provider was created leveraging the existing [Strata Cloud Manager](https://www.pulumi.com/registry/packages/scm/) provider, as the Prisma SD-WAN functionality is a superset of the SCM functionality.

+Future releases of SCM providers may incorporate the alternate, single JSON configuration capabilities available in this provider.

 ## Installing